 This appliance was purchased new by Sawbridgeworth Urban District Council in 1935.
 It replaced the Dennis mentioned above and was soon to be absorbed into the NFS and subsequently to be taken over by the Hertforshire County Council in 1948.
 The ladder was an Ajax 35ft wire reinforced two section extending ladder.
 The appliance was fitted with a 500 gallons per minute prop-shaft driven on board centrifugal water pump and had two 2¾" hose outlet connections at the rear.
 It also had a 50 gallon centrally mounted water tank and a ¾" hose reel which is visible in the picture.
 The vehicle registration number was ARO 480.
 It remained in service at Sawbridgeworth until the 16th September 1954 having done only something like 5,000 miles in 19 years.
 As with most appliances of the era it was well embellished with brass but was always spotless, having had many hours of care, even right to the end.
 Television and long distance travel had not yet taken over people's lives after the normal days work!

-1949 - 1954 Ford Water Tender (Lorry Conversion)
+1949 - 1954 Ford (Fordson 7V) Water Tender (Lorry Conversion)

 This Water Tender was the first 'appliance' supplied following the transfer of responsibility for fire brigades from NFS to Hertfordshire County Council and replaced the wartime Austin Towing Vehicle (TV) that can be seen in the picture of 1948 at the disbanding of the NFS [Photo Gallery].
 With enlargement a little more detail is visible - this was a very basic ford lorry chassis probably with a loading capacity of about 5 tons.
 The bell on the front was manually operated by the Officer in Charge in the passenger seat via a lever projecting into the cab - like a swing handle.
 Immediately behind the front cab was another cab facing the rear and open - inside it had hinged boxes for basic equipment (ropes etc.) and on top, seating for the crew.
 Behind this and centrally mounted was a 400 gallon water tank and immediately behind that a small two wheeled self contained 150 Gallon Per Minute (GPM) Coventry Climax pump, clamped to the vehicle floor.
 This could be demounted and lifted to the ground by two men but was normally 'permanently' connected to the water tank to supply a standard ¾" hose reel mounted on the rear hose box.
 At the very rear there was a vehicle-wide hose box with two rows of 2¾" canvas hose (some 2½" rubber lined by this time), one above the other enclosed with a top hinged door.
-The vehicle towed a standard Coventry Climax 250 GPM trailer pump and carried a 30' wood extension ladder.
+The vehicle towed a standard Coventry Climax 250 GPM trailer pump (previously NFS supplied for the TV) and carried a 30' wood extension ladder.
 Just behind the rear wheels were mounted 2 gallon cans of foam - these can be seen in the picture.
-The whole vehicle was a bit unstable and had to be cornered carefully as it had a heavy tail end and the 400 gallons of water being mounted so high close to the centre of the chassis!
+The whole vehicle was a bit unstable and had to be cornered carefully as it had a very heavy tail end and the 400 gallons of water being mounted so high close to the centre of the chassis!

 The original photograph (just 60mm x 60mm) was taken at the front of Gilston Park hotel (later being purchased by Smith & Nephew for offices) by a friend of the two ladies that can be seen to the left.
 Being a hotel it had a predetermined attendance of two pumps, hence both Sawbridgeworth appliances in attendance.
 The back of the photograph is endorsed "From Mrs. E. Jermin & Mrs. F. Archer" and was taken during the response to a fire call, around 8am, that I believe related to an incident in one of the kitchens.
 The photograph was addressed to Sub Officer Frank Wright at the Fire Station with a short covering letter that congratulated the brigade on a very prompt response.
 Frank Wright is standing to the right of the Water Tender, hands on hips, and just behind him, L/Fm Len Read.
 Others in the picture cannot be identified.
 It was obviously Spring time as daffodils can be seen in the grass area.